jonathanlocke/jonathanlocke.github.io/index.md

 <img src="https://www.kivakit.org/images/horizontal-line-128.png" srcset="https://www.kivakit.org/images/horizontal-line-128-2x.png 2x" />

-This is where the mirror methods come in.
+This is where mirror methods come in.
 What if we could define all of our energy conversion logic in one class, say *Alien*, but make it accessible in *PureEnergy*, without writing any additional code?

 First, lets put all of our extraterrestrial physics logic in one place, in *Alien*: